-Why do You Have Cold Hands and Feet All Year Long?
+Why Do You Have Cold Hands and Feet All Year Long?

 When it’s cold in the winter it’s easy to understand why your extremities might be “freezing,” but why do you get cold hands and feet in the summer?
 Read the following article to get some answers.

 Cold hands and feet 365 days out of the year